FGA-DIKU/fga-diku.github.io/_pages/home.md

 ---
-title: "FGA DIKU - Home"
+title: "FiGra - Home"
 layout: homelay
-excerpt: "FGA DIKU -- Home."
+excerpt: "FiGra -- Home."
 sitemap: false
 permalink: /
 ---
-We are the Fine-Grained Analysis collaboratory at [the Pioneer Centre for AI](https://www.aicentre.dk/) associated with the computer science department at the University of Copenhagen ([DIKU](https://di.ku.dk/english/)).
-Led by [Mads Nielsen](https://scholar.google.com/citations?user=2QCJXEkAAAAJ&hl=en) we explore how to make AI systems perfom [fine-grained analysis]({{ site.url }}{{ site.baseurl }}/research).
-Although we undertake projects within the broad scope of Fine-Grained analysis, the majority of our research is focused on medical analysis.
-For instance, by researching AI systems that analyze brain scans and medical records.
+We are the Fine-Grained Analysis Collaboratory at [the Pioneer Centre for AI](https://www.aicentre.dk/), affiliated with the computer science department at the University of Copenhagen ([DIKU](https://di.ku.dk/english/)).
+Under the leadership of [Mads Nielsen](https://scholar.google.com/citations?user=2QCJXEkAAAAJ&hl=en), our team is dedicated to advancing the capeabillities of AI systems within  [fine-grained analysis]({{ site.url }}{{ site.baseurl }}/research).
+While our work spans a wide range of fine-grained analysis applications, we primarily focus on medical research.
+This includes developing AI systems for analyzing brain scans and medical records, aiming to enhance diagnostic accuracy and patient outcomes.

 [//]: # (BELONGE LAB: Our lab carries out research in Computer Vision and Machine Learning, exploring problem areas including fine-grained analysis of multimodal data, self-supervised learning, 2D/3D generative models, and augmented reality.)

 [//]: # (BELONGE LAB: Belongie Lab is founded and led by Prof. [Serge Belongie](https://scholar.google.com/citations?user=chD5XxkAAAAJ).
 We have members and alumni from [UCSD](https://ucsd.edu/) (2001 - 2012), [Cornell](https://www.cornell.edu/) and [Cornell Tech](https://www.tech.cornell.edu/) (2013 - 2021), and [University of Copenhagen](https://www.ku.dk/english/) (2021 - present).)
-Below we showcase some images

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >
 <!-- Menu -->
     <ol class="carousel-indicators">